 To improve tax collection in Morocco and achieve levels of revenue in GDP comparable to those of the better performers in this regard in the sample, would require reducing the size of the informal sector.
+As shown in Chart 32.
 Morocco's informal sector is estimated to exceed 30% of GDP and is close to the highest in the sample.
 Informality not only reduces the tax take but is also associated with low productivity/low wage jobs, precarious employment and absence of benefits.
-According to a recent analysis, firms in the informal sector tend to exhibit low growth rates as well, and very few graduates into the formal sector (La Porta and Shleifer, 2014).
-It is encouraging that the estimated size of Morocco's informal (or shadow) economy has seen a moderate decline of 5% points as a share of GDP over 2004-2015.
+According to a recent analysis, firms in the informal sector tend to exhibit low growth rates as well, and very few graduates into the formal sector (La Porta and Shleifer, 2014)